acl-devsign-winter-2018/projects/midterm/README.md

 * Typical browsing behaviors
 * Goals while using your site

-Think carefully about user **stories** here:

-* How would each user find your app in the first place?
-* What would they have in mind as they arrive?
-* What specific steps would they take in (hopefully) arriving at their goal?
-* What discoveries might they make along the way?

-Your answers to these questions will help determine how you structure your content and data.

 ### UX Strategy Document

 Remember to keep your strategy brief, two pages maximum.
 This should include